My eyelashes are invisible without mascara. Is eyelash tinting safe?

 What’s the procedure?

-Eyelash tinting, done in salons and spas by an esthetician, ranges in price from about $20 to $40 depending on the salon.
-Clients choose from brown, black or the more dramatic “blue-black” (that’s the one I get; it’s a very dark black).
+Eyelash tinting, done in salons and spas by an esthetician.
+Clients choose from brown, black or the more dramatic blue-black (that’s the one I get; it’s a very dark black).
 If you’re a contact lens wearer, you remove them.
-You sit, wearing a protective towel on the neck so the dye doesn’t get on clothing.
+You sit, wearing a protective towel on the neck so the dye doesn’t get on your clothing.
 The esthetician applies a protective cream, such as Vaseline, under the eyes, which prevents the skin from getting stained.
 Then a thin cotton pad shaped in a curve goes on top of the cream.
 You shut your eyes, and the tint is applied to lashes with a fine brush, and allowed to set for at least 10 minutes.

 What are the dyes made of?

-Do vegetable-based eyelash tints even exist?
 I couldn’t find evidence of it.
 Lynn Shulman, owner of Elixir Organic Spa in Toronto, which uses only natural and organic products, says: “I get calls all the time from people looking for natural-formula eyelash tinting.
 But it doesn’t exist.
 If a dye is going to deposit colour, it will have chemicals.”
-I did find one that bills itself as “fruit-based”; the product, from Spain, is called Thuyla.
+I did find one that bills itself as fruit-based; the product, from Spain, is called Thuyla.
 However, the Canadian distributor was frank: It’s not all-natural.

-In the U.S., RefectoCil and other coal tar–based eyelash and eyebrow tints are banned by the Food and Drug Administration (FDA).
+In the U.S., RefectoCil and other coal tar-based eyelash and eyebrow tints are banned by the Food and Drug Administration (FDA).
 (Despite that, I was able to find some salons south of the border that use it, after making just a few phone calls.)
-Health Canada lists coal tar dye in eye products on its Cosmetics Ingredient Hotlist of substances restricted or prohibited in cosmetics.
-However, Gary Holub, a Health Canada spokesperson, says today’s coal tars are synthetic.
-They “have a high level of quality and purity, as they undergo a refining process to remove any unacceptable impurities.”
+Health Canada lists coal tar dye in eye products on its Cosmetics Ingredient Hotlist of substances restricted — or prohibited in cosmetics.
+However, Gary Holub, a Health Canada spokesperson, says today’s coal tars are synthetic and have a high level of quality and purity, as they undergo a refining process to remove any unacceptable impurities.

 Ferro says allergic reactions can be avoided by doing a patch test on the forearm or behind the ear 24 to 48 hours before the treatment.